TURTLE CREEK GARDENS

 We also have a greenhouse where we grow transplants for our farm, do custom growing work for other farmers and retailers, and produce seedlings for our Annual Plant Sale, which is open to the public every year in May.
 In addition, we have two season-extension house for growing early spring greens and tomatoes.

-Our fruit production includes a small orchard plus currant and aronia bushes.
+Our fruit production includes a small orchard plus aronia bushes.

 TCG strives to create a pollinator-friendly environment, both for native insects as well as honey bees.
 Honey we sell comes directly from the hives at Turtle Creek Gardens.